ccmbioinfo/sample-tracker/README.md

   Now, you should be able to access sample-tracker at ```http://localhost:5000```

   As discussed above, this setup of sample-tracker without https, gunicorn, nginx and flask-talisman should only be used for **testing purposes**.
-If you want to deploy sample-tracker, please serve flask using gunicorn, nginx and https'ise sample-trakcer's traffic using flask-talisman (i.e. uncomment the  flask-talisman lines from app/__init__.py and use a https key to secure the traffic).
+If you want to deploy sample-tracker, please serve flask using gunicorn, nginx and https'ise sample-tracker's traffic using flask-talisman (i.e. uncomment the  flask-talisman lines from app/__init__.py and use a https key to secure the traffic).

   Teja